the-technat/technat.dev/README.md

 - low maintenance effort: the inital effort might be high, but maintenance once every two months or less frequent is desirable
 - scalability: when we need more compute, we simple add new servers (horizontal scaling)
 - potential for high-availbility: we don't build HA, but we also don't intentionally prevent it.
 As much as possible the solution should be designed so that HA is possible.
 Exceptions are allowed if the effort/cost is not worth it
-- centralized: we use multiple providers to host the infrastructure for Axiom, but it's one platform and in that regards centralized

 ### A word about privacy